 17. The UTHSC IRB will complete or will notify the investigators to complete and submit the Annual Signatory Institution Worksheet About Local Context, the Annual Principal Investigator Worksheet About Local Context, and any other worksheets/forms required by the NCI CIRB for participation.

 18. The UTHSC IRB will update or will notify the investigator to update the Annual Signatory Institution and Principal Investigator Worksheets on an ongoing basis if there are changes to the Component or Affiliate Institutions, boilerplate language, other institutional requirements, or any other changes.
-Per the CIRB’s implementation of an Annual Worksheet Review process, UTHSC and the Principal Investigators will review the Worksheets at least annually to verify the Worksheets reflect the current policies and procedures for UTHSC and the Principal Investigator.
+Per the CIRB’s implementation of an Annual Worksheet Review process, UTHSC and the Principal Investigators will review the Worksheets annually to verify the Worksheets reflect the current policies and procedures for UTHSC and the Principal Investigator.
 This is not part of the regulatory-required continuous review process.

 19. The UTHSC IRB will remind CIRB-approved Principal Investigators to complete and submit the Study-Specific Worksheet About Local Context to open a study.